fleetdm/fleet/handbook/company/product-groups.md

 **For implementation concerns...**

 Communicate.
-Leave a comment [mentioning the appropriate PM](https://fleetdm.com/handbook/company/product-groups#current-product-groups) so they can update the user story and estimation to reflect our updated understanding.
+Leave a comment [mentioning the appropriate PM](https://fleetdm.com/handbook/company/product-groups#current-product-groups) so they can update the user story and estimation to reflect your new understanding of the issue.

 **For all other concerns...**